Security Testing Guide

 Security testing consulting

-• Advising on the testing scope (the targets and testing types).
+• Advising on the security testing type, approach, and techniques.

 Let's talk about it